 One of the biggest drags of your Disney World vacation can be waiting in lots of long lines for characters or attractions.
 It can be difficult for kids and adults alike to stand packed in with hundreds of other people for the next ride.
 So why wait in a line at all?
-The following is our best tips for how to avoid lines at Disney World.
+The following is our best tips for how to avoid waiting in lines at Disney World.
 This lets you get more done over the course of your vacation and have some more fun.

 Use Fastpass +